Citizenship Washington Focus (CWF)

 Check with your county 4-H program coordinator to find out if your county has other requirements for participation.

 Applications will be accepted until the program is full or until April 28, 2017, whichever is earlier.

 Participants are accepted on a first-come, first-served basis, meeting all down-payment and application instructions as indicated on this website and on the application form.
 No exceptions.
 Open spaces generally fill up very quickly.

-Required pre- and post-conference
+Requirements pre- and post-conference

 - Required participation on two pre-recorded webinars:

 - Required completion of webinar evaluation